 Ultrasound can pick up genetic markers for Down Syndrome and other chromosomal problems in the second trimester.
-The markers that ultrasonographers look for include cysts in the blood vessels of the fetus' brain, major structural defects including heart defects, long bones that are shorter than they should be, dilation of the fetus' kidneys, a missing bone in pinky fingers, bright spot in the heart chamber and bowel and sandal gap toes among others.
+The markers that sonographers look for include major structural defects of the heart, brain and spine, shortened long bones, kidney abnormalities, among others.
 Further testing can be done by amniocentesis.

 Amniocentesis is a 15- to 30-minute procedure in which a needle is inserted into the uterus to take a sample of the fluid surrounding the fetus.
 It is an elective procedure that may be chosen by women with certain risk factors.
 The patient is numbed, and the physician uses ultrasound as a guide for inserting the needle through the abdomen.
 The equivalent of about two tablespoons of fluid around the baby is removed and sent for chromosomal and biochemical analysis.
 With amniocentesis comes the risk that one woman in every 200 may have a miscarriage because of the procedure.

-The Fetal Non-Stress Test is performed by placing a plastic strap around the pregnant woman's abdomen and securing a monitor called an ultrasound transducer so that the baby's heart rate can be moniored.
+The Fetal Non-Stress Test is performed by placing an elastic strap around the pregnant woman's abdomen and securing a monitor called an ultrasound transducer so that the baby's heart rate can be monitored.
 The mother pushes a button each time she feels the baby move during the evaluation period.
-The purpose of this test, which takes 20 to 40 minutes, is to assess how the baby's heart rate responds when it moves.
+The purpose of this test, which takes approximately 20 to 40 minutes, is to assess how the baby's heart rate responds when it moves.